Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Methods

 In Studies I and II, the 12 subjects were randomly divided into training (6 subjects), validation (3 subjects), and testing (3 subjects) folds.
 The validation set was used to optimize hyperparameters, including batch size, learning rate, and the regularization parameter $\lambda$.
 Separate networks were trained for Study I and Study II.
 However, the network trained in Study II was then applied to the data in Studies III and IV without further training.

-All networks were trained using stochastic gradient descent (SGD) with cosine annealing \cite{loshchilov2016sgdr} for $2,\!500$ epochs.
-To facilitate robust training, data augmentation was applied by dynamically adding varying levels of noise ($7~\text{dB} \pm 3.5~\text{dB}$ for Study I and $11~\text{dB} \pm 3.5~\text{dB}$ for Study II), performing random image shifts, and randomly perturbing image intensity across SGD iterations.
+All networks were trained on the same training data using stochastic gradient descent (SGD) with cosine annealing \cite{loshchilov2016sgdr} for $2,\!500$ epochs. {\vxmcc and \vxmed were trained on pairs of images using \eqref{vxm_2}, and \aimcc and \aimed were trained on sets of 15 images (one target and 14 source) using \eqref{our_2}.
+In all cases, pixelwise mean squared difference was used for $\mathcal{L}_{\sf s}(\cdot, \cdot)$ and $\ell_2$-norm of spatial gradients was used as $\mathcal{L}_{\sf r}(\cdot)$.} To facilitate robust training, data augmentation was applied by dynamically adding varying levels of noise ($7~\text{dB} \pm 3.5~\text{dB}$ for Study I and $11~\text{dB} \pm 3.5~\text{dB}$ for Study II), performing random image shifts, and randomly perturbing image intensity across SGD iterations.
 The edge detection $\mathcal{E}(\cdot)$ was performed using a pre-trained lightweight dense CNN (LDC).\cite{soria2022ldc} The training was performed on a system equipped with a single Nvidia GeForce RTX 4090 GPU, taking approximately 11 hours to train one model.
 At inference, the computation time for an image series with $K=14$ was 24 ms. A PyTorch implementation for \aimed can be downloaded from \href{https://github.com/OSU-MR/aimed}{https://github.com/OSU-MR/aimed}.

-To mimic SNRs of 11 dB, 6 dB, and 1 dB during testing, the training folds in Studies I, II, and III were contaminated with three levels of white Gaussian noise.
+To mimic SNRs of 11 dB, 6 dB, and 1 dB during testing, the images in the training folds in Studies I, II, and III were contaminated with three levels of noise.
+In Study I, the images were real-valued and contaminated with real-valued white Gaussian noise.
+In Studies II and III, the images were complex-valued and contaminated with complex-valued white Gaussian noise.
 The value of 11 dB was selected to mimic the SNR at 1.5T, as observed from a handful of unrelated clinical studies at 1.5T.
 Likewise, the value of 6 dB was selected to simulate data from a 0.55T scanner.
 The extreme value of 1 dB was selected as a challenging case to test the limits of various registration methods.
 Since the SNR calculation and noise addition was performed for the entire dataset in each study, the SNR of individual images varied slightly from the nominal values of 11 dB, 6 dB, and 1 dB.